DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial2.md

 # Tutorial 2

 ### 1.1 Lottery and Insurance
-A lottery risk seeking prospect is a prospect with e *low probability* of a *high payoff* Many people buy lottery tickets, even with negative values.
+A lottery risk seeking prospect is a prospect with a *low probability* of a *high payoff* Many people buy lottery tickets, even with negative values.
 These same people buy insurance to proect themselves from risk Normally, *insurance* is a hedge against a *low-probability large loss*